-There are several approaches that you can take to achieve the transition to ISO 9001:2015 and stay certified.
+There are several approaches that you can take to upgrade to ISO 9001:2015.
 Here a listing of three basic approaches:

-The 9001Simplified system is based on the use of templates and detailed instructions.
-No matter which approach you prefer, please read on as this article explains the steps necessary to upgrade your ISO 9001 certification.
+The 9001Simplified System is based on the use of templates and detailed instructions.
+No matter which approach you prefer, please read on as this article explains the steps necessary to upgrade to ISO 9001:2015 certification.
 To learn more about the changes that the new ISO 9001:2015 introduces, please review our article "ISO 9001:2015 - What is New?".

 Before doing anything else, you need to decide if you want to make the least possible modifications to your existing quality management system, or if you want to rewrite your entire ISO 9001 documentation.

 ISO 9001:2015 introduces several modifications to the previous revision, as well as some completely new requirements.
 While the text of the new ISO 9001:2015 reads differently from the previous revision, most of the actual requirements remain the same.
 Though the new standard uses different wording and a different structure, the International Organization for Standardization (ISO) specifically states that you are neither required nor encouraged to adopt the new wording and structure if your current setup works well for you.
 This means that you are only required to make some modifications and additions to your current ISO 9001 quality management system, while keeping most of your current documentation and processes in place.

 On the other hand, ISO 9001:2015 has adopted a new, uniform structure that will be common to all ISO management standards.
 If your company intends to integrate ISO 9001 with ISO 14001 or another ISO standard, it may be easier to adopt the new structure and numbering system.
 In this case, you would rewrite your existing ISO 9001 documentation either from scratch or modify its structure with the help of a correlation matrix.